bao-project/bao-docs/source/development/doc_guidelines.rst

 - :ref:`tables`

 .. note::
-    - Implicit referencing links **should** be used to reference internal document information.
+    - Implicit referencing links **should** be used to reference section titles within the respective reST file that they are used.
-    - Explicit referencing links **should** be used to reference external document information.
+    - Explicit referencing links **should** be used to reference an arbitrary location within or outside of a document.

 Images
 ------